Updated: 8/4/18, 2/15/17

 Pickling is a process that removes oxidation and flux residues that develop during the soldering process.
 Pickles are (usually) a mixture of an acid or an acid salt and water that removes oxides and flux residues from metal.
 See my article: Soldering 101 – Oxidation, Flux and Fire Scale Prevention for more information.
 Pickle does not remove firescale or firestain.
 The only way to remove firescale is with abrasives.

 After pickling your metal, you need to neutralize the acid – even if your pickle is made from vinegar or citric acid – with a base.
 If you don’t, the acid will continue to eat away at the metal.
-So, once you’ve removed your piece from the pickle, dunk it in a Pyrex or other type of oven proof bowl containing a mixture of baking soda (a small handful) and (a few cups) water.
+So, once you’ve removed your piece from the pickle, dunk it in a Pyrex or other type of oven proof bowl containing a mixture of baking soda (a small handful) and (a few cups) of water.
 There is no exact recipe.
 You’ll know it is working if your piece bubbles when you place it in the neutralizing solution.
+Your neutralizer will also turn blue, after a few dunks.

 How to Heat Pickle

 Since most pickles work best when warm, you need something to keep it warm in.
 Most jewelers use a ceramic lined crock pot or a commercially available pickle pot.
-Use the lowest setting.
-Remember: You don’t want the pickle boiling.
+Micro-Tools.com sells the Little Dipper whose small footprint makes it studio friendly.
+Use the lowest setting – unless you are using citric pickle which works better the hotter it is.

-I get all of my pickle pots from resale shops and garage sales.
+A good source for pickle pots are resale shops like Goodwill or Crossing the Jordan.
 Check for cracks in the ceramic before you purchase them.
 They usually cost anywhere from $5.00 to $15.00 US – depending on your area and the size of the pot.

-In a pinch, you can use a coffee cup warmer and a heatproof glass jar as your pickling system.
-You can also use the coffee cup warmer for drying metal clay pieces.
+In a pinch, you can use a coffee cup warmer and a pint-sized mason or canning jar as your pickling system.
+Extra benefit – You can also use the coffee cup warmer for drying metal clay pieces and enamels before firing!

 Notes on Pickling